lee-soft/ViStart/README.md

 - Extract ViStart zip contents to any directory
 - Copy the "Skins" directory to %AppData%/ViStart (create the directory if it doesn't already exist) and rename it "_skins".
 If done correctly the following directory should exist %appdata%\ViStart\_skins\Windows 7 Start Menu

-## Getting Started
+## Setting up the development environment

 - Clone the repo
 - Ensure you have Visual Basic 6.0(Service Pack 6) installed
-- Grab the SHELLLNK, WinU and GDIPlus TLB - extract the TLBs and add as a reference to the project
+- Grab the SHELLLNK, WinU and GDIPlus TLBs - extract the TLBs and re-add as a reference to the project
-- Grab the release of the [GDIPlusWrapper library](https://github.com/lee-soft/GDIPlusWrapper/releases) and re-add it as a reference to this project
 - Compile and enjoy

 ## Acknowledgements